What Do Rats Eat and How Can You End the Feast?

 Different Rats, Different Diets

-All rats fall under the category of omnivores, but not all rats tend to eat the same things.
-For example, you usually see either a brown Norway rat or a black roof rat here in Colorado.
+All rats fall under the category of omnivores, but not all tend to eat the same things.
+For example, you usually see a brown Norway rat or a black roof rat here in Colorado.
 These two types of rats have different diets.

 Do you want to know what Norway rats eat?
 If so, take a look at your own diet.
 These rats eat the same things humans eat.
 That is, they consume meat, cereal grains, and veggies.
 They also eat garbage as well as pet food.
 In addition, they will gnaw on just about anything that gets in their way.
 As a result, they can do a lot of damage to wood and other building materials that make up your home.
 Besides their food, these pests also need a source of water to survive.

 While Norway rats will eat just about anything they find, roof rats have a narrower range of preferences.
 They might eat meat in a pinch, but they prefer cereal grains, fruits, vegetables, and seeds.
 In fact, roof rats enjoy fruits so much that they often go to homes with fruit trees.
 Many people call roof rats “fruit rats” for this reason.
 However, roof rats have the same habit as the Norway rat.
 They, too, will gnaw on your home itself.

 Rats, then, eat a wide variety of foods.
 However, these rodents do have some favorites.
 Like many humans, they enjoy sweet and salty snacks.
 They also love nuts of all kinds.
 In addition, they have a strong attraction to fruits and even more to berries.
 Yet, these animals have an even greedier appetite.
 They will eat clothing or leather, especially if it has the smell of food on it.
 Beyond that, they will eat your houseplants, landscaping, or anything growing in your garden.